 Mulberry silk is the most common and widely used silk around the world.
 It accounts for about 90% of the world’s supply.
-The bulk of silk produced around the world comes from the mulberry variety.
 Thus, the term “silk” generally refers to the silk from a mulberry worm.
-This type of silk is produced by the Bombyx mori silkworm who feed on mulberry bushes. hence the name.
-The silkworms are entirely domesticated and reared indoor.
+This type of silk is produced by the Bombyx mori silkworms who feed on mulberry bushes. hence the name.
+The silkworms are entirely domesticated and reared indoors.
 Mulberry silk is popular around the world, though especially in China, Japan, and Korea.
 The production of the silk involves the killing of the worms in their cocoons to extract the silk fiber.
 The disadvantage of using mulberry silk is that it requires extra care to maintain its smooth texture.

 Mussel silk is obtained from bivalve found in shallow waters along the shores of the Italia and Dalmatia of Adriatic.
 It is often called the ‘sea silk’ since it is produced by mussels found on the seabed.
 The brown filament is produced by the mussel to anchor it to rock.
-The filament is combed and spun into a silk referred to as fish silk.
+The filament is combed and spun into silk referred to as fish silk.
 The production of mussel silk is confined to the shores of Taranto, Italy.
 The effects of pollution have made it difficult to source the silk.
 It accounts for one of the most expensive types of silk.
-However, the silk has been produced since the Ancient Greek, around the 8th century BC.
+However, this silk has been produced since Ancient Greece, around the 8th century BCE.